Plated slots are plated through-hole pads with a non-circular shape.

-Most through hole components in PCBs have circular or square leads which fit nicely in circular holes, but what happens when you have a component that have non circular or square pads?
+Most through-hole components in PCBs have circular or square leads which fit nicely in circular holes, but what happens when you have a component that has non-circular or square pads?
 For example, let’s take a look at the 2.1 mm DC jack made by Switchcraft (Part Number: RAPC722X).

-This part has three leads each of which are rectangular in shape.
+This part has three leads each of which is rectangular in shape.
 Here is a snapshot from the datasheet of the DC jack dimensions:

 If we take that information and make a footprint in our EDA tool we can get a better idea of how it will look.

 In general, this footprint appears to be acceptable, but check out what happens when we superimpose the outline of the DC jacks lead size in the circular pads that we just created.

 Since the hole in the pad needs to have a diameter wide enough for the pin to fit through we are left with a lot of open space from the pin to the copper on the edge of the hole.
 In the next image, the open space is highlighted blue to demonstrate this.

 The reason this method is non-ideal has to do with the soldering process.
 The open space shown in the image above will have to be filled with solder when building the board.
 Since this open space is significant, a lot of solder will be required to bridge the gap.